 Recommended Place to Stay in Koh Samui:

-Sheraton Samui Resort is a family-friendly beachfront property that offers fun experiences for kids.
-Their Star Kid’s Club allows parents to spend quality time with their children in a beachfront play-area.
+Sheraton Samui Resort is not only suitable for couple or honeymooner, Sheraton Samui Resort is also known as one of the best family-friendly beachfront properties that offers fun activities and experiences for all family members.
+Their Star Kid’s Club allows parents to spend quality time with their children in a beachfront play area.
 Tennis Court and 24/7 Sheraton Fitness are also open for anyone who loves sports activities and exercises.
 Swimming in their two signature pools—the Garden and Beachfront—can also leave good memories for couples and children alike.
-Only 15-minutes away from Samui International Airport and near various attractions in Koh Samui, Sheraton Samui Resort is home to your best honeymoon getaway and adventures.
+Only 15-minutes away from Samui International Airport and near various attractions in Koh Samui, Sheraton Samui Resort is home to your best honeymoon or family getaway and adventures.

 |Sheraton Samui Resort|